How to write a bachelor thesis, step by step (proposal to defense)

 The workflow is steady.
 Find real sources, screen them against your question, read the ones that survive, then group them into themes and write each theme by relating several studies to each other.
 Favour peer-reviewed work and recent papers, reaching further back only for the foundational studies that newer work keeps building on.
 Databases like Google Scholar, OpenAlex, and the Directory of Open Access Journals are good starting points, and your university library catalogue is the one that gets you past paywalls.

-This is also the chapter where a fabricated citation does the most damage, because the review is almost entirely references.
-If you use AI to help find or summarise papers, verify every source before it enters your draft, the same way you would verify your own finds.
-We walk through the whole process, with AI in the right places, in how to write a literature review with AI, and the search side specifically in how to find sources for a research paper.
+It is also the chapter with the highest ratio of references to sentences, so whatever you use to find papers, verify each one before it enters the draft.
+We walk through the whole process in how to write a literature review with AI, and the search side specifically in how to find sources for a research paper.

 Step 6: Get the methodology right